elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the expression's variable is nil, abort with "_Invalid 'then', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
+`If the expression's variable is nil, abort with "Invalid 'then', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`